 If your checked-in bags are delayed by 24 hours or more from your scheduled arrival time, you might need to buy some clothing, toiletries or medications to get you by until they arrive.
-Provided these items are essential, you can claim reasonable expenses for such items, up to the policy limits.
+Provided these items are essential, you can claim reasonable expenses for such items.

 What you can claim?

 Expenses for necessary and essential items like clothing, toiletries and medications

 Total benefit limits will vary depending on what plan you buy (Standard or Explorer).

 ||USD$150/ EUR€100 per 24 hours for each person insured up to 3 days

 USD$450/EUR€300 total claim per person insured

 ||USD$150/ EUR€100 per 24 hours for each person insured up to 5 days

 Any baggage claim submitted will have the policy excess applied.
 There is a €70/$100USD excess deducted per person, per claimable event